Rush Limbaugh, having more fun than a human being should be allowed to have.

 They looked the other way.

-When Hillary Clinton was accusing women of being bimbos, when the Clinton machine was trying to destroy women that Bill Clinton was a serially abusing.
+When Hillary Clinton was accusing women of being bimbos, when the Clinton machine was trying to destroy women that Bill Clinton was serially abusing, out the window went the credibility of feminism.

-When James Carville was able to discredit Paula Jones by running around saying this is what you get when you wave a dollar bill through a trader park.
+When James Carville was able to discredit Paula Jones by running around saying, this is what you get when you wave a dollar bill through a trailer park, Gloria Steinem and her gang had no chance.

-The very people they claimed to be representing and standing up for women who were being raped, women being abused, women being mistreated, women being sexually used and discarded.
+The very people they claimed to be representing and standing up for, women who were being raped, women being abused, women being mistreated, women being sexually used and discarded, Bill Clinton, the poster boy, and every woman who came forward or wanted to was threatened and intimidated into silence.

-Bill Clinton's private life, they said in the Oval Office was none of our business.
+Bill Clinton's private life, they said in the Oval Office, was none of our business.

 All that mattered was his policy position on abortion.